EDDIE2006/Eddie2006.github.io/contents/publications.md

 #### Published

-- <strong>X. Zhang</strong>, Application of artificial intelligence technology in hospital management systems, <strong>Published on: The 4th International Conference on Signal Processing and Machine Learning January 15, 2024.
-Chicago, USA
+- <strong>Xinrui, Z.</strong> (2024).
+Application of artificial intelligence technology in hospital management systems.
+In Proceedings of the 4th International Conference on Signal Processing and Machine Learning (pp. 229-233).